New regulation to shake up housing authority management

 The county commission can even hire one extra at-big member, who isn’t always required to be a commissioner.

-Terms for housing authority commissioners will take the ultimate 4 years.
+The terms for housing authority commissioners will take four years.

 Possible appointees